Dave Pensado

 Dave Pensado is a Grammy Award-winning mix engineer.
 His career began in Atlanta in the 1970s and 1980s doing live and studio sound engineering.
 He has lived in Los Angeles since 1990.

 He mixes between 200 and 250 songs a year at Larrabee Studios in Los Angeles.
 When recording he usually records at Echo Bar Studios in North Hollywood.

-On September 12, 2011, mixing engineer Dave Pensado started a weekly show called Pensado's Place, together with Herb Trawick, his manager and business partner.
-The first part of the show (ITL = Into the lair) is about audio engineering techniques; Dave evaluates - sometimes assisted or even replace by a guest speaker - new plugins, outboard gear like microphones, and he demonstrates in detail how to improve different aspects of the mix.
-The second part Dave and Herb interview together a(n award winning) mixer, master engineer, producer, label CEO and/or singer-songwriter.
-Dave asks questions about the general approach and philosophy, and often zooms in on a selection of songs and/or albums his guest(s) worked on, discussing technical details.
-Herb merely focusses his questions and remarks on the business aspect of music.
-At the end of every show there is a Q&A: questions of the audience are asked and answered.
-All episodes are posted on the pensadoplace.tv website, but also on the YouTube channel Pensado's Place and are available for free.
+On September 12, 2011, Pensado started a weekly show called Pensado's Place, together with Herb Trawick, his manager and business partner.
+The first part of the show is about audio engineering techniques; Pensado evaluates - sometimes assisted or replaced by a guest speaker - plugins, outboard gear like microphones, and demonstrates how to improve the mix.
+The second part is an interview of a mixing engineer, master engineer, producer, label CEO or singer-songwriter.